 Neuropsychological tests.
 You may be evaluated by a specialist trained in brain conditions and mental health conditions (neuropsychologist).
 The evaluation can include extensive tests to evaluate your memory and thinking (cognitive) skills.

-These tests help doctors determine if you have dementia, and if you're able to safely conduct daily tasks such as driving and managing your finances.
-They provide as much information on what you can still do as well as what you may have lost.
+These tests help doctors determine if you have dementia, and if you're able to safely conduct daily tasks such as taking medications as scheduled and managing your finances.
+They provide information on what you can still do as well as what you may have lost.
 These tests can also evaluate if depression may be causing your symptoms.

 Interviews with friends and family.
 Doctors may ask your family member or friend questions about you and your behavior.

 Doctors look for details that don't fit with your former level of function.
 Your family member or friend often can explain how your thinking (cognitive) skills, functional abilities and behaviors have changed over time.

 This series of clinical assessments, the physical exam and the setting (age and duration of progressive symptoms) often provide doctors with enough information to make a diagnosis of Alzheimer's dementia.
 However, when the diagnosis isn't clear, doctors may need to order additional tests.

 You may have laboratory tests to rule out other disorders that cause some symptoms similar to those of Alzheimer's dementia, such as a thyroid disorder or vitamin B-12 deficiency.

 Alzheimer's dementia results from the progressive loss (degeneration) of brain cells.
 This degeneration may show up in a variety of ways in brain scans.

 However, these scans alone aren't enough to make a diagnosis.
 Scans aren't used to diagnose the condition because there is overlap in what doctors consider normal age-related change in the brain and abnormal change.